simonthum/git-sync/README.md

 it follows the KISS principle: It is safe, small, requires nothing but git and bash, but does not even try to shield you from git.

 It is ultimately intended for git-savy people.
+As a rule of thumb, if you know how to complete a failed rebase you're fine.

 Tested on msysgit and a real bash.
 In case you know bash scripting, it will probably make your eyes bleed, but for some reason it works.

 ### What does it do?